 (b) D: Eighty per cent / twenty per cent;

-(2) In the 'PC/TC indicator' column of the appendix to this rule, a numeric entry shows the degree to which a procedure is professional or technical in nature or has a professional or technical component, which affects reimbursement; these numeric values are defined by the centers for medicare and medicaid services (CMS).
-A lowercase alphabetic entry indicates a medicaid reimbursement restriction based on the location in which the procedure or service is performed (a place-of-service restriction).
-Meanings of these numeric and alphabetic indicators are explained in rule 5160-4-11 of the Administrative Code.
+(2) A numeric 'PC/TC indicator' entry shows the degree to which a procedure is professional or technical in nature or has a professional or technical component; these numeric values are defined by the centers for medicare and medicaid services (CMS), http://www.cms.gov.
+A lowercase alphabetic 'PC/TC indicator' entry indicates a medicaid payment restriction based on the location in which the procedure is performed (a place-of-service restriction).
+Meanings of these numeric and alphabetic indicators are summarized in the

-(3) The department may set reimbursement limits based on the characteristics of an individual procedure, service, or supply or the relationships between procedures, services, or supplies.
-For example, reimbursement may be disallowed for a procedure if it is incompatible with another procedure or another procedure makes it redundant.
+(I) The department may set payment limits based on the characteristics of an individual procedure, service, or supply or the relationships between procedures, services, or supplies.
+For example, payment may be disallowed for a procedure if it is incompatible with another procedure or another procedure makes it redundant.
 In configuring its claim-processing system, the department may define its own limits, adopt limits established by an authoritative source, or modify limits established by an authoritative source.

 Promulgated Under: 119.03